Lee Dong-hwi: Career

+In December 2023, Lee signed an exclusive contract with Company On.

 Personal life

-Lee has been in a relationship with model-actress Jung Ho-yeon since 2015.
+Lee was in a relationship with model-actress Jung Ho-yeon since 2015.
+On November 26, 2024, both Jung and Lee's agencies released a statement saying that the two have decided to part ways after nine years of dating.

 He is part of a celebrity group of friends known as BYH48 which consists of EXO's Suho, Ryu Jun-yeol, Byun Yo-han, Ji Soo and more.
 The name was coined by their fans, with BYH referring to Byun Yo-han - the group's leader - and 48 is a parody of Japanese idol group AKB48.